How to visit the Mekong Delta?Â

 On the landscape side, visitors to the Mekong Delta will be delighted to immerse themselves in its alluring floral gardens, which are waiting for spring to wear their radiant coat.

 Why not take a detour to the peaceful village of Sa Dec (Dong Thap Province), famous for its century-old floriculture, one of the most important flower villages in the country.
-It is a pleasure for the senses to admire its gardens resplendent with flowers of all kinds and ornamental plants.
+It is a pleasure for the senses to admire its gardens that are resplendent with flowers of all kinds and ornamental plants.
 It is not without reason that we say that here, spring smiles all year.

 Horticultural villages worth mentioning: Tan Quy Dong (Sa Dec), Phuoc Thinh (Vinh Long), My Tho (Tien Giang), Cai Mon (Ben Tre), and Thot Nhut (Can Tho)